o-ran-sc/ric-plt-submgr/docs/user-guide.rst

      If Subscription Manager receives unknown message, Subscription Manager drops the message.

+  * xApp restart

+    When xApp is restarted for any reason it may resend the subscriptions which have already been subscribed.
+In this case Subscription Manager sends successful response to such requests without updating Routing Manager and BTS.
+In restart IP address of the xApp may change but service address name does not.
+Message routing uses service address name.

 RAN services explained
 ----------------------
   RIC hosted xApps may use the following RAN services from a RAN node: